machinegun221b/acs-income-fairness/README.md

 ## Minimise the differences with MinDiff
 We equalise the distributions between the subsets using MinDiff:
 - a TF model remediation technique
-- helps balance error rates (FNR here) b/w demographic groups
+- encourages similar prediction distributions across demographic groups
 - works by penalising distributional differences during training

 ### again, we need